NetApp-openstack-dev/openstack-docs/source/manila/configuration/section_network-plugins.rst

    protocol, IP address, netmask and gateway from Neutron when creating a new share server.

--  *Configurable Neutron Port Binding Network Plugin*: This plugin is very similar to the configurable neutron network plugin, the only difference is that this plugin can enforce port-binding.
+-  **Configurable Neutron Port Binding Network Plugin:** This plugin is very similar to the configurable neutron network plugin, the only difference is that this plugin can enforce port-binding.
 Port binding profiles from the manila configuration file are sent to Neutron at